 It’s always good to go into a creative endeavor with a plan.
 Whether it’s for a music video, ad campaign, or short film, a storyboard can be extremely useful.
 Storyboards help you outline your vision and understand how you’ll go about creating your project.
 Never used a storyboard before?
 Fear not.
-In this post, we’ll look at how to make a storyboard, why you should, and the elements you should include.
+In this post, we’ll look at how to make a storyboard for video, why you should, and the elements you should include.

 The process of taking the vision in your head and turning it into images on screen usually begins with a storyboard.
-And this serves two functions— to refine your ideas on paper and to share these ideas with your film crew.
-Therefore, the more you understand how to make a storyboard, the more efficient they can be.
+Learning how to make a storyboard for video ensures your ideas translate seamlessly from concept to execution.

-So: what is a storyboard?
+So, what is a storyboard?

 STORYBOARD DEFINITION